rhobs/configuration/docs/observatorium.md

 # Observatorium Logs

 Observatorium logs implements a logging solution to allow multiple instances of OCP clusters store their logs to a central location.
 It is itself built on Observatorirum and Loki, which is a scalable multi-tenant platform for ingesting and querying logs.
-Its Its [documentation can be found on github](https://github.com/observatorium/docs/blob/master/design/logs.md).
+Its [documentation can be found on github](https://github.com/observatorium/docs/blob/master/design/logs.md).
 Loki's documentation be found on [Grafana Loki Documentation](https://grafana.com/docs/loki/latest/configuration/) page.

 ![high level architecture](observatorium-logs.png)